 The game is mostly black and white or monochrome, which makes it easy to distinguish between different elements.
 For effect, dramatic or otherwise, this is sometimes not the case, but the game remains overall high-contrast throughout.

-If you want to play Buddy Simulator 1984, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:
+If you want to play Buddy Simulator 1984, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Buddy Simulator 1984 has 4 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 4 accessibility features for Reading in Buddy Simulator 1984 which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Extensive Complex Reading: Extensive reading required.
 The quantity and complexity of reading is suitable for someone who loves long books and enjoys extended dialogue or narrative descriptions.